The Unlikely Pilgrimage of Harold Fry by Rachel Joyce: Review

 Newly retired Harold Fry finds himself hardly ever leaving the house and constantly in the way of his endlessly cleaning wife, Maureen.
 They pass the time making the necessary conversation but end their days in separate bedrooms, feeling a million miles apart from each other.

-One morning Harold Fry receives a letter from an old work college called Queenie Hennessy.
+One morning, Harold Fry receives a letter from an old work colleague called Queenie Hennessy.
 The message informs him that she has terminal cancer and is not long for this world.
 He stumbles over his written response and is still mulling it over as he walks to the postbox to send a letter back.
-Unsure of his reply, he decides to walk to the next postbox, and then to the nearest post office.
-After he meets a young lady in a petrol station that fills him with inspiration, he decides he is going to walk from his home in Kingsbridge to Queenie’s hospice in Berwick on Tweed.
+Unsure of his reply, he decides to walk to the next postbox and then to the nearest post office.
+After he meets a young lady in a petrol station who fills him with inspiration, he decides he is going to walk from his home in Kingsbridge to Queenie’s hospice in Berwick on Tweed.
 This amounts to over 500 miles.
-He has no mobile phone, no walking equipment and after a quick call, no support from his wife, but his mind is made up, and he is walking to save Queenie.
+He has no mobile phone, no walking equipment, and, after a quick call, no support from his wife.
+But his mind is made up, and he is walking to save Queenie.

-Along his way, he meets numerous characters, which affect him in various ways.
-He looks back on his life and re-lives regrets and pains both he and his wife have buried so deep; thinking on the silence they share as the only way to cope with it.
-His walk not only reignites memories he has tried to repress but a love and passion for life he thought both he and his wife had lost forever.
+Along his way, he meets numerous colourful characters who move him in various ways.
+He looks back on his life, reflecting on regrets, loss and the pain he and his wife have buried so deep.
+He soon realises the silence they’ve shared as a way of coping cannot continue.
+His walk not only reignites memories he has tried to repress but also a love and passion for life he thought both he and his wife had lost forever.

 The Unlikely Pilgrimage of Harold Fry by Rachel Joyce review

 The Unlikely Pilgrimage of Harold Fry is simply one of the most heartfelt and touching stories I have ever read.
-There is something so incredibly delicate and honest about the main character you cannot help but instantly like him.
-You truly relate and feel for his desire to achieve.
+There is something so incredibly delicate and honest about the main character that you cannot help but instantly like him.
+You truly relate and feel his desire to achieve.
 At first, you might feel his wife is unsupportive and has possibly dragged him down or held him back.
 However, as the story unfolds, you fall in love with her as much as you do Harold.
-His wide-eyed innocence to the new types of people he meets is endearing and following his journey to becoming a whole new man is joyous.
+His wide-eyed innocence to the various people he meets is endearing, and following his journey to becoming a whole new man is joyous.

 In conclusion, this book has instantly become one of my all-time favourites, and I really cannot wait for more to come from Rachel Joyce.
 With such delicately handled raw emotion, lovable characters and an uncompromising ending, there is no way this book couldn’t be a bestseller.